Overcoming the hidden cost of mental health: What Australian employers need to know

 In this opinion piece, Mr McCormick outlines why employers across all sectors and industries, including early childhood education and care (ECEC) can no longer afford to ignore what he terms “the elephant in the room”.

-The stigma associated with mental ill-health doesn’t just affect those living with mental health conditions – it affects businesses, too.
+Associating a stigma with mental ill health doesn’t just affect those living with mental health conditions – it affects businesses, too.
 Ironically, employer fears that hiring people with mental health conditions will add unnecessary cost to their businesses are exposing them to significant financial hits.
 They are also missing out on some highly sought-after benefits.